 Labor and delivery for pregnancies with cardiac complications

 For certain severe CHDs, babies may need cardiac intervention immediately after delivery.
-Babies born with a critical heart defect that wasn't diagnosed prenatally may be separated from their mothers as they're transferred to a different department or facility with cardiac capabilities upon birth.
+Sometimes, babies born with a critical heart defect that wasn't diagnosed before birth may be separated from their mothers as they're transferred to a different department or facility with cardiac capabilities upon birth.

 But here at the Colorado Fetal Care Center at Children's Colorado, we keep moms and babies close together.
 With state-of-the-art delivery suites, a Cardiac Intensive Care Unit (CICU) and dedicated Maternal Fetal Care Unit (MFCU), we're able to provide the full range of fetal, obstetric and pediatric expertise you and your baby need – before, during and after delivery.

-In our Fetal Cardiology Program, your baby will be delivered into the capable hands of the pediatric cardiology specialists they need.
+In our Fetal Cardiology Program, your baby will be in the capable hands of the pediatric cardiology specialists they need.
 And while you recover from your delivery in the MFCU, you'll be just a floor away from where your baby is recovering from treatment in the CICU.

 And if your baby is transferred here from another hospital after delivery, you can be transported as well to recover just steps away from your child.